Car theft is on the rise!

 - Store keys in an aluminum or metal box.
 Containers, such as these, block the radio signals that thieves use to steal your vehicle.

 - Consider installing a vehicle tracking device.
-In the event your vehicle is stolen, the device can help locate it.
+In the event your vehicle is stolen, the device can help locate the car.

 What to do if your vehicle is stolen?